smartdevicelink/protocol_spec/README.md

   </tr>
 </table>

-### 4.2 Hybrid (Bulk Data) Service
+### 5.3 Hybrid (Bulk Data) Service
 >Required: Protocol Version 2 and greater

-The Hybrid Service does not need to be explicitly started, all applications that have successfully registered have access to the Hybrid Service.
+The Hybrid Service does not need to be explicitly started; all applications that have successfully registered have access to the Hybrid Service.

 The Hybrid Service is similar to the RPC Service but adds a bulk data field.
 The payload of a message sent via the Hybrid service consists of a Binary Header, JSON Data, and Bulk Data.